WikiEducationFoundation/WikiEduDashboard/docs/frontend.md

 Components are the view layer of the JS application.
 They contain HTML markup and methods that trigger Actions based on user input.

 ##### High-order components
+[High-order components](/app/assets/javascripts/components/high_order) are essentially wrappers for passed components.
+[This post](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750) describes the idea very well.
+They are not polymorphic classes, they are a replacement for mixins.
+That is, they provide reusable methods or rendering patterns to the components that they wrap without violating idiomatic React (as mixins do).

+The [Conditional component](/app/assets/javascripts/components/high_order/conditional.cjsx) is a simple example: it contains all of the logic for conditionally rendering a component based on a boolean prop.
+This means we can make any component render based on a boolean without repeating that logic.
+For example, adding this functionality to the Select component is as simple as changing

+	module.exports = Select
+to

+	module.exports = Conditional(Select)

+and passing a `show` parameter to any Select used in our application.

 ##### Common components
+Common components are utilities used throughout the application.
+These include inputs and modals, among others.
+They are not special components, they just don't belong to a specific part of the application.

+### Utils
+Utils include several different helpers for our application and two of them are worth an explanation.

+#### Router
+The [router.cjsx](/app/assets/javascripts/utils/router.cjsx) file contains an implementation of [React Router](https://github.com/rackt/react-router).
+Here we define handlers for different URL paths and structure a hierarchy that allows components to optionally wrap other components based on the URL.
+As of this writing the React Router library is undergoing some big restructuring for a 1.0 push but documentation for the current version [can be found here](http://rackt.github.io/react-router/).

+#### API
+The [api.coffee](/app/assets/javascripts/utils/api.coffee) file contains all AJAX requests for the application.
+Many methods are named according to their  purpose excepting the `fetch` and `modify` methods.
+These are written to be widely reused by `ServerActions` and require some extra hand-holding to ensure that the proper endpoint is reached.